Polytechnimax/navigator/README.md

 ### Usage

 `nav add <name> <path/to/the/folder>`
-Registers a new folder. `path` can be absolute or relative.
+registers a new folder; `path` can be absolute or relative.

 `nav list`
+lists registered folders
-Lists registered folders.
-By default only the *names* of registered folders are displayed; to also display the paths, add option `--path` or `-p`.
+by default only the *names* of registered folders are displayed; to also display the paths, add option `--path` or `-p` by default only valid entries (i.e. path are strings that point toward an existing folder) are displayed; to display broken and/or invalid entries add `-a`/`--all` and/or `-b`/`--broken` and/or `-i`/`--invalid`

 `nav to <name>`
-Open terminal and finder window of a registered folder.
+navigates with the Terminal to the specified folder
+add `-f`/`--folder` to also open a Finder window at location

 `nav del <name>`
-Deregisters a folder.
+deregisters a folder

+`nav clean`
+removes broken (i.e. non-existing paths) and invalid (i.e. non-string paths) entries from the register use `-b`/`--broken` or `-i`/`--invalid` to remove only the broken or invalid ones

 ## Coming features

-I am currently working on (or at least thinking of) adding the following features.
-1. Several small improvements.
-2. A `doctor` keyword to try and solve corrupted registers.
-3. An Alfred Workflow integration.
-4. Make the auto-complete case-insensitive.
+I think the current versions is quite nice to use.
+I'll keep on working on it as I still use it.
+My current goal is to adapt and turn it into an Alfred Workflow.